Skogafoss and Seljalandsfoss

 I won’t lie, at this point the temperature had started to drop and I was cold enough to contemplate not leaving the car when we reached Seljalandsfoss.
 It didn’t seem like much to look at from the road, but missing it would have been tragic.
 For all of you traveling Iceland in the colder shoulder season, please know that this waterfall is one for the books.
 Also, the quirkiest gift shop I saw in all of Iceland was found here at this waterfall.

 Feeling invigorated, we headed onward to Skogafoss Waterfall.
 Camping at the base of Skogafoss is 1,000 Kr ($8.83 U.S.) a night, with a 300 Kr ($2.65 U.S.) per 5 minutes of running water shower charge.
-The restrooms are $1.00 US per trip, although this is not strictly enforced during our visit in shoulder season.
+The restrooms are $1.00 US per trip, although this was not strictly enforced during our visit in shoulder season.
 My bet would be it IS strictly enforced during peak season, so bank on the above prices if you plan on camping here.
 It’s one of the most unique camping sites I’ve ever stayed at.
 The sites are nestled near the base of the waterfall, and you can feel the power of the falls (and the ice-cold spray) across the entire site.
 You can camp close by, or far away beside the creek that Skogafoss flows into.
 I will add that for the campers, the spray made this one of the coldest camping spots of our trip.
 We invested in a good tent (Hilleberg Jannu) that turned out to be worth its weight in gold.
 Scroll down for more pictures of Seljalandsfoss and Skogafoss, and for the link to Day 2.